 But what if you arrived home to that same tempting aroma, wafting from your very own kitchen.
 And you didn’t even have to go through self checkout on your way home.
 Or purchase a rotisserie machine.

-So let’s talk about how to make a rotisserie chicken at home.
-In the crock pot.
+So let’s talk about how to make crockpot rotisserie chicken.